 In April 2007, the Company approved creation of an Audit Committee, separate from that established in the Corporations Law.
 Its functions include, among others, reviewing the reports of the external auditors as well as the Company's balance sheets, other financial statements and internal systems.
 Transelec's Audit Committee is composed of four Directors, all of whom are qualified in financial matters and apply their specialized knowledge to diverse topics of interest to the Company.
 Committee members are appointed by the Board of Directors.
 They hold their positions for two years and may be re-elected.
 The Committee appoints a Chairman-from among its members-and a Secretary, who may be one of its members or the Secretary of the Board of Directors.
-The Audit Committee held four meetings in 2012 and four meetings for the periods 2011.
+The Audit Committee held one meeting in the period 2013 and one meeting in the period 2012.

-As of December 31, 2012, the Audit Committee members included Chairman José Ramón Valente Vías, Directors Patrick Charbonneau, Mario Alejandro Valcarce Duran and Brenda Eaton and Secretary Fernando Abara Elías.
+As of March 31, 2013, the Audit Committee members included Chairman José Ramón Valente Vías, Directors Patrick Charbonneau, Mario Alejandro Valcarce Duran and Brenda Eaton and Secretary Arturo Le Blanc Cerda.
 The Committee members are entitled to receive compensation as determined by shareholders at the Ordinary Shareholders' Meeting.